disjunction/dispace/docs/gdd/gdd_prelude.md

  * track has 3 sprites animation (same sprites for back and forth)
  * each turret on firing has 4 sprites animation

-All of it was drawn in Inkscape without and exported as is without any post-processing.
+All of it was drawn in Inkscape and exported as-is without any post-processing.
 So creating an asset should be fast.
-I spent about 45 minutes per vehicle, as I did the current revamp.
+I spent about 45 minutes per lander, as I did the latest graphics revamp.

+The surface is easily created using tiled (tool for creating tile-based maps)

 ### Graphics needed

- * A lot for weapons and vehicles, because the variety is one of the main features
+ * A lot for weapons and landers, because the variety is one of the main features
- * The environment may stay rather schematic, because the idea is that it is a simulation
+ * The environment may stay rather schematic, because the idea is that it is a simulation.
+Still at least 50 other alements to draw:
+   * diffent flora as a background or obstacles
+   * stones (semi-3d)
+   * primitive buildings: walls, towers, gates
+ * Alien world animals - these are used as enemies or hunting resources
+ * Items and resouces - collectible things droppping from enemies.
+Scarse, as they don't persist and are used only in current mission.
+ * Screens

 ## Sound

  * The music should be ambient sci-fi
  * Effects rather cartoonish than realistic
- * Text-to-Speech may be used, because by th settings all characters are robots
+ * Text-to-Speech may be used, because by the settings all characters are robots

 ## Schedule